Phytoestrogen: Infant formula

-Some studies have found that some concentrations of isoflavones may have effects on intestinal cells.
-At low doses, genistein acted as a weak estrogen and stimulated cell growth; at high doses, it inhibited proliferation and altered cell cycle dynamics.
-This biphasic response correlates with how genistein is thought to exert its effects.
+Infant formulas made with soy protein phytoestrogens are considered safe alternatives to formulas containing dairy ingredients, which may be excluded for infants with galactosemia and hereditary lactose intolerance.

 Some reviews express the opinion that more research is needed to answer the question of what effect phytoestrogens may have on infants, but their authors did not find any adverse effects.
 Studies conclude there are no adverse effects in human growth, development, or reproduction as a result of the consumption of soy-based infant formula compared to conventional cow-milk formula.
 The American Academy of Pediatrics states: "although isolated soy protein-based formulas may be used to provide nutrition for normal growth and development, there are few indications for their use in place of cow milk-based formula.
 These indications include (a) for infants with galactosemia and hereditary lactase deficiency (rare) and (b) in situations in which a vegetarian diet is preferred."

 Ethnopharmacology

-In some countries, phytoestrogenic plants have been used for centuries in the treatment of menstrual and menopausal problems, as well as for fertility problems.
-Plants used that have been shown to contain phytoestrogens include Pueraria mirifica and its close relative kudzu, Angelica, fennel, and anise.
+In some countries, phytoestrogenic plants have been used historically in the belief they can treat menstrual, menopausal, and fertility effects.
+Plants containing phytoestrogens include Pueraria mirifica and kudzu.

-In a rigorous study, the use of one such source of phytoestrogen, red clover, has been shown to be safe, but ineffective in relieving menopausal symptoms (black cohosh is also used for menopausal symptoms, but does not contain phytoestrogens).